alekseypotapov-dev/DatabaseLeo/README.md

-# DatabaseLeo

-A description of this package.
+# DatabaseLeo - reads and writes data to a local file for [CalcLeo](https://github.com/alekseypotapov-dev/CalcLeo)